 4. You’ll receive one offer in each offer round

-Most Year 12 applicants will receive their offers in December, after ATARs are released.
+Most Year 12 applicants receive their offers in December, after ATARs are released.
 You’ll get an email from UAC with an offer for your highest preference that you’re eligible for.
 You’ll receive only one offer in each round – but you may receive more than one offer over the different rounds if you know what to do.
 Read on!

 Hint: Charles Sturt uses your selection rank (ATAR plus any adjustment factors) to assess your eligibility for our courses.
 So even if you don’t get the published ATAR for a course, you may still be eligible!

-5. If you re-order your preferences after a round, you may end up with more than one offer!
+5. If you re-order your UAC preferences after a round, you may end up with more than one offer!

 6. As long as you’ve accepted an offer, you won’t lose your place

 If you change preferences after you’ve accepted an offer, you won’t lose your place in the course you’ve been offered.
-If you get another offer from Charles Sturt in the next round, you can either accept the new offer and withdraw from the first – or decline it and keep the place you were offered initially.
+Moreover, if you get another offer from Charles Sturt in the next round, you can either accept the new offer and withdraw from the first – or decline it and keep the place you were offered initially.

 Your Charles Sturt offer will explain how to accept and enrol.
 It’s an easy process – and then you can look forward to starting uni in March!
 Or you can defer, if you prefer.
 For most of our courses, you can accept your offer and then defer for up to 24 months if you decide to take a gap year – or two!